shark1Martin/Web-Scraper/README.md

 Also need to fix entries table, not enough information is being displayed, and the time is in UTC not EST, maybe I should add a configurable timezone feature.

+5/10/2025

+Add head admin role and its permissions to manage users and admins.
+Where admins can only manage users aswell.

+Admin entry counter to visualize the how much data is coming in and the number of opportunities presented to the user every day and for the past week.

+Added another graph in insights, but both graphs are in UTC, I need to fix that in the future.